 Love the work

-Other photographers may place you in poses, and this has a overhead in time, and expressions feel awkward and less natural.
-There is not a right answer here, some couples will love formal wedding photography, and others more natural wedding photography
+Other photographers may place you in poses, and this has an overhead in time, and expressions feel awkward and less natural.
+There is not a right answer here, some couples will love formal wedding photography, and others more natural wedding photography.

 Look right now, the moment you book your wedding

-Be warned, many Cyprus wedding photographers shoot many weddings a day, often at the same venue.
-For me that would be like wearing creative handcuffs
+Be warned, some Cyprus wedding photographers shoot many weddings a day, often at the same venue.
+For me, that would be like wearing creative handcuffs.

 Think about whose opinion you trust